0 Items in Your Cart

 In addition to working with road-based vehicles, engineers, scientists, designers, and other professionals also work to create aircraft, trains, and ships that are more fuel efficient, create less pollution, and that are constructed with more environmentally friendly materials.
-One example is Boeing’s 787 Dreamliner, which the company says will "use 20 percent less fuel for comparable missions than today’s similarly sized airplane."
+One example is Boeing’s 787 Dreamliner, which the company says uses 20 percent less fuel for comparable missions than today’s similarly sized airplanes.
 Much of this fuel efficiency has been attained by using composite materials (which are much lighter than traditional materials) in as much as 50 percent of the aircraft’s primary structure.
-Boeing also reports that "advances in engine technology will contribute as much as 8 percent of the increased efficiency of the new airplane."
-Finally, the company is saving money and reducing its environmental footprint by integrating new manufacturing techniques and industrial engineering principles into the production process.
-Boeing reports that by manufacturing a one-piece fuselage section (instead of multiple sections), it is eliminating 1,500 aluminum sheets and 40,000 to 50,000 fasteners.
+Finally, the company saved money and reduced its environmental footprint by integrating new manufacturing techniques and industrial engineering principles into the production process.
+Boeing reports that by manufacturing a one-piece fuselage section (instead of multiple sections), it eliminated 1,500 aluminum sheets and 40,000 to 50,000 fasteners.

 Vehicle manufacturing workers are the people who work in the parts production and assembly plants of vehicle manufacturers that produce green cars, trucks, and buses.
 Their labor involves work from the smallest part to the completed vehicles.
 Parts include advanced internal combustion engine components, electric traction motors, electronic controllers, turbochargers, advanced battery and fuel systems, traction batteries, and smart charging systems.
 Manufacturing workers read specifications; design parts; build, maintain, and operate machinery and tools used to produce parts; and assemble the vehicles.
 Workers in this specialty include precision machinists and metalworkers, computer-controlled machine tool operators, assemblers, electrical and electronic equipment assemblers, welders, welding machine operators, floor or line supervisors, inspectors, and industrial production managers.